miladd3/angular-simple-todolist/readme.md

 # Angular simple todo list

+Just simple angular 1 app

 ## install

-close the repository and then install dependencies
+First clone the repository and then go to the folder and run

 ```
 npm install